Bumble Bee Vs Honey Bee Vs Wasp

 Stinger

 The honey bee has a one-time usable barbed, tiny backward-facing sting.
-When they sting someone they release both their sting and venom to the victim’s body.
-Thus it dies immediately after stinging someone.
+When they sting someone, they release both their sting and venom into the victim’s body.
+Thus, the stinging bee dies immediately after stinging someone.

-Bumble bees have a similar barbed sting but they can repeatedly use its sting.
-It doesn’t leave its sting to the human body.
+Bumble bees have a similar barbed sting, but they can repeatedly use their sting.
+It doesn’t leave its sting on the human body.

 Wasp has a smoother stinger.
-They can sting and release venom to the victim’s body as many times as they want.
+They can sting and release venom into the victim’s body as many times as they want.
 They do not leave their sting on the victim’s body.

 Whose Sting Is More Poisonous Bumble Bee vs Honey Bee vs Wasp